 Nonsurgical Treatment for Perthes Disease

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone focus on identifying and treating Perthes disease in children before the ball of the hip joint, or femoral head, becomes misshapen.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone focus on identifying and treating Perthes disease in children before the ball of the hip joint, or femoral head, becomes misshapen.
 Nonsurgical treatments are often highly effective in helping a young child’s hip joint to heal properly.
 When started early, these treatments can also help to prevent long-term complications, such as arthritis.

 Physical therapy is usually the first treatment for children with mild symptoms of Perthes disease and typically begins as soon as a child has been diagnosed.
 Physical therapy can help to restore range of motion in the hip joint, reduce inflammation and pain, and protect the joint as it heals.